theaqueen21/Windows_Tutorials/Disable Updates/Powershell/README.md

 >Replace 1904 As Your Preference(With Either Your Current Windows Version Or The Version You Would Like To Update To)

 ![4](https://user-images.githubusercontent.com/94680549/228804088-49ab5c10-dad0-4d85-b97c-84084b5abf8e.png)

+Note: This Method Only Disables Windows Feature And Cumulative Updates And There Still Will Be Security Updates And Windows Defender Intelligence Updates